Hargonax/youtubeToMP3/README.md

 You need to install yt-dlp and ffmpeg in your system (you can use pip install yt-dlp and make sure to have ffmpeg in you PATH).
 An executable version of ffmpeg for MacOs is included in the utils folder.

+We also use mp3agic library.
+Documentation can be found in https://github.com/mpatric/mp3agic.

+# MacOs installation tips
+If you wish to install a Python application that isn't in Homebrew, it may be easiest to use 'pipx install xyz', which will manage a virtual environment for you.
+You can install pipx with

+brew install pipx